This chapter provides these topics about the IE 3000 switch software:

 –IP ToS/DSCP and IEEE 802.1p CoS marking based on flow-based packet classification (classification based on information in the MAC, IP, and TCP/UDP headers) for high-performance quality of service at the network edge, allowing for differentiated service levels for different types of network traffic and for prioritizing mission-critical traffic in the network

 –Trusted port states (CoS, DSCP, and IP precedence) within a QoS domain and with a port bordering another QoS domain

 –Trusted boundary for detecting the presence of a Cisco IP Phone, trusting the CoS value received, and ensuring port security

 –Traffic-policing policies on the switch port for managing how much of the port bandwidth should be allocated to a specific traffic flow

-–In Cisco IOS Release 12.2(25)SED and later, if you configure multiple class maps for a hierarchical policy map, each class map can be associated with its own port-level (second-level) policy map.
+–If you configure multiple class maps for a hierarchical policy map, each class map can be associated with its own port-level (second-level) policy map.
 Each second-level policy map can have a different policer.

 –Aggregate policing for policing traffic flows in aggregate to restrict specific applications or traffic flows to metered, predefined rates

 –Out-of-profile markdown for packets that exceed bandwidth utilization limits